RobertoMarcos/TFM/README.md

 ```
 ## Information

-If you want more information about the process data, follow the [next document](https://github.com/RobertoMarcos/TFM-PredictionFinalizationTVSeries/blob/master/project_report.md).
+If you want more information about the data process, follow the [next document](https://github.com/RobertoMarcos/TFM-PredictionFinalizationTVSeries/blob/master/project_report.md).